-Investors who purchase Bonds in denominations that are not an integral multiple of the Specified Denomination may be adversely affected if definitive Bonds are subsequently required to be issued
+Investors who purchase Debt Securities in denominations that are not an integral multiple of the Specified Denomination may be adversely affected if definitive Debt Securities are subsequently required to be issued

-In relation to any issue of Bonds which have denominations consisting of a minimum specified denomination as specified in the applicable Final Terms (the "Specified Denomination") plus one or more higher integral multiples of another smaller amount, it is possible that such Bonds may be traded in amounts in excess of the minimum Specified Denomination that are not integral multiples of such minimum Specified Denomination.
-In such a case, a holder of such Bonds who, as a result of trading such amounts, holds an amount which is less than the minimum Specified Denomination in his account with the relevant clearing system at the relevant time may not receive Bonds in definitive form ("Definitive Bonds") in respect of such holding (should Definitive Bonds be printed) and would need to purchase a principal amount of Bonds such that its holding amounts to a Specified Denomination.
+In relation to any issue of Debt Securities which have denominations consisting of a minimum specified denomination as specified in the applicable Final Terms (the "Specified Denomination") plus one or more higher integral multiples of another smaller amount, it is possible that such Debt Securities may be traded in amounts in excess of the minimum Specified Denomination that are not integral multiples of such minimum Specified Denomination.
+In such a case, a holder of such Debt Securities who, as a result of trading such amounts, holds an amount which is less than the minimum Specified Denomination in his account with the relevant clearing system at the relevant time may not receive Debt Securities in definitive form ("Definitive Debt Securities") in respect of such holding (should Definitive Debt Securities be printed) and would need to purchase a principal amount of Debt Securities such that its holding amounts to a Specified Denomination.

-If such Bonds in definitive form are issued, Debt Security Holders should be aware that Definitive Bonds which have a denomination that is not an integral multiple of the minimum Specified Denomination may be illiquid and difficult to trade.
+If such Debt Securities in definitive form are issued, Debt Security Holders should be aware that Definitive Debt Securities which have a denomination that is not an integral multiple of the minimum Specified Denomination may be illiquid and difficult to trade.

-Tax exemptions from withholding may not be available if Definitive Bonds are required to be issued
+Tax exemptions from withholding may not be available if Definitive Bonds are required to be issued will be required to pay the necessary additional amounts under Condition 9 (Taxation) in such circumstances to cover any resulting amounts deducted.

 The Icelandic statutory exemption from withholding only applies to Debt Securities held through a securities depository in an OECD state, an EU state, an EFTA state or the Faroe Islands.
 If Bonds in definitive form are issued, Debt Security Holders should be aware that the tax exemption may not be available.
-However, the Issuer will be required to pay the necessary additional amounts under Condition 8 (Taxation) in such circumstances to cover any resulting amounts deducted.
+However, the Issuer